 Ranus, for example, came to St. Edward’s as a Psychology major who wanted to help people but wasn’t sure how.
 After joining S.E.R.V.E., she switched to Social Work.
-She’s served at four different weekly sites over five semesters, tutoring elementary-aged students and spending time with the residents of a retirement home.
-Working with different groups will help her choose a population to focus on after graduation.
+She served at four different weekly sites over five semesters, tutoring elementary-aged students and spending time with the residents of a retirement home.
+She knew working with different groups would help her choose a population to focus on after graduation.

 Others may not pursue a different career path, but they are almost invariably inspired to continue making a difference in some way.
 Rodriguez hopes to offer financial advising to a school district or nonprofit.
 Damian, a hip-hop artist, explores social justice issues in his music.

 By Lauren Liebowitz